GSA/digitalgov.gov/content/news/2020/12/2020-12-21-deceptive-design-how-to-identify-and-combat-consequence-design.md

 title: "Deceptive Design: How to Identify and Combat Consequence Design"
 deck: "**Deceptive Design: How to Identify and Combat Consequence Design**&mdash;Consequence design is part of everyday life.
-Deceptive techniques like “dark patterns” and “hostile design” trick people into taking unintended actions—learn how to prevent them from sneaking into our design work."
+Deceptive techniques like “hostile design” trick people into taking unintended actions—learn how to prevent them from sneaking into our design work."
 # Controls how this page appears across the site